 DaVinci Resolve — Professional Quality, Free

 DaVinci Resolve is the editing software used on Hollywood films and major TV productions.
-The free version is remarkably capable — most users will never need the paid Studio upgrade, which mainly adds collaboration features and some AI tools.
+The current version (DaVinci Resolve 20) introduced over 100 new features including AI-powered editing tools.
+The free version is remarkably capable — most users will never need the $295 Studio upgrade, which mainly adds AI tools, multi-GPU support, and collaboration features.

 What it can do: